-B2B start-ups: how do you know when it’s the right time to invest in marketing?
+B2B start-ups: how do you know when it’s the right time to invest in Growth Marketing?
 In sales?
 In customer success?

-Manoj Ramnani’s team at SalesIntel.io took a in integrated approach and invested in their growth marketing efforts before their product was even ready!
-To glean valuable insights and feedback form their ideal consumers, SalesIntel.io released their alpha product to their target audience.
+Manoj Ramnani’s team at SalesIntel.io took an integrated approach and invested in their growth marketing efforts before their product was even ready!
+To glean valuable insights and feedback from their ideal consumers, SalesIntel.io released their alpha product to their target audience.

 Doing so gave the team a number of things:

 - Actionable next steps for getting their product market-ready